llamaxyz/llama/documentation/ActionCreation.md

 `LlamaCore` calculates the permission ID at action creation.
 It uses this to check the `canCreateAction` mapping on the `LlamaPolicy` contract to verify that the action creation role has the corresponding permission.

-To add and remove permissions, we use the `setRolePermission` function on the `LlamaPolicy` contract.
+To add and remove Permission IDs, we use the `setRolePermission` function on the `LlamaPolicy` contract.

-Permissions are what enable strategy contracts, since without the right permission, a policyholder would not be able to create an action that uses a different strategy than their permission allows.
-This is important because strategies cannot be explicitly deleted or unauthorized in the Llama system; in order to unauthorize a strategy, we would remove all of the permissions that use that strategy rendering it useless.
+Strategies cannot be explicitly deleted or unauthorized in the Llama system; in order to unauthorize a strategy, we would remove all of the permission IDs that use that strategy rendering it useless.

 ## Approvals and Disapprovals